pgrimaud/lametric-ratp/README.md

 ![LaMetric Ratp Index](https://raw.githubusercontent.com/pgrimaud/lametric-ratp/master/images/ratp.png)

+# 2017-06-16 - Important update

+### Parameters data have changed, due to the change of middleware.
+You must reconfigure your app and follow the instructions bellow.
+Sorry for inconvenience.

 # How it works ?

 First, launch your LaMetric app, install our app "RATP Schedules" and choose a line in the drop down menu.